-EB: I know about it you know, he told me everything.
-It was on christmas ’59 that he came back home to visit us.
-He was acting weird the whole time; twitching and mumbling to himself.
-He wouldn’t talk to any of us properly all day, until he took me off to one side before he was leaving.
+EB: I know about it, you know.
+He told me everything.
+It was on Christmas in ’59 that he came back home to visit us.
+He was acting weird the whole time, twitching and mumbling to himself.
+He wouldn’t talk to any of us properly all day until he took me off to one side before he was leaving.
 He told me that he’d found something and it had followed him.
-Followed him from the sea, to the ship, to the land; it just wouldn’t leave him alone – I felt so sorry for him.
+Followed him from the sea to the ship, to the land.
+It just wouldn’t leave him alone – I felt so sorry for him.
 He mentioned something about thinking that it was all just a fisherman’s tale, so he had to find out.
 Then he kissed me on the cheek and left in a hurry.
-Later on when I went upstairs, I seen that he had left me his journal on my bed.
+Later on, when I went upstairs, I saw that he had left me his journal on my bed.
 There was a lot of scribblings in there that hurt me to read.

 SA: Did he tell you anything else?
 Was that definitely the last time you saw him?

-EB: That was the last time; I’ll always remember it.
+EB: That was the last time.
+I’ll always remember it.
 The fear in his voice when he told me everything that had happened will stay with me until I die.
-Like I said, he had seemed anxious all night, as if he had been followed.
-He went upstairs to use the toilet at one point and everyone downstairs could hear him shriek.
-He came down shaking and awkwardly laughing, telling us that he thought he saw something in the mirror.
+As I said, he had seemed anxious all night, as if he had been followed.
+He went upstairs to use the toilet at one point, and everyone downstairs heard him shriek.
+He came down, shaking and awkwardly laughing, telling us that he thought he saw something in the mirror.
 It must have scared him terribly because he was very loud.

 SA: Do you still have the journal?
 Can we look at it?

 After that, we thanked EB and left with the journal.
-By the time we got out of the house, it was beginning to get dark; so we decided to stay at the B&B for the night and re-visit The CWS the next morning.
+By the time we got out of the house, it was beginning to get dark, so we decided to stay at the B&B for the night and re-visit The CWS the next morning.
 As we were strolling down the street, heading for the B&B, I could have sworn I heard that same scream I heard on the ship.
 It echoed in the distance, but it shook me to the bone.
 That night, I read through the journal while my Grandad got his rest.
 It was interesting, chilling, disturbing, sad, confusing.
-As a child I had never considered the possibility of The Captain to be an innocent man; but I did now.
+As a child, I had never considered the possibility that the Captain may have been an innocent man, but I did now.

 After finding that entry in the journal, I was curious to find out more.
 It wasn’t until the last three pages of the journal that I found something that made me shiver:

 I slowly made my way over to the door and placed my trembling hand on the lock.
 Then, just as I pulled on the handle, the huge metal door flung back and hit me in the face.
-I hit the floor and almost immediately fell unconscious; not before I felt a hand grab me by the leg and drag me down the stairs into the darkness.
-Afterwards, I awoke in a dirty room lying on an old bed.
-As soon as I opened my eyes, it was there; just staring at me from the other side of the room.
+I hit the floor and almost immediately fell unconscious, but not before I felt a hand grab me by the leg and drag me down the stairs into the darkness.
+Afterward, I awoke in a dirty room, lying on an old bed.
+As soon as I opened my eyes, it was there, staring at me from the other side of the room.
 It was on all fours and kept edging towards me, then taking a step back and screaming.
-I stared at it and felt as if I was staring death in the eye; I’d never been so scared in my life.
-It’s jaw jutted outwards and the same voice that sang the song I’d heard came out of it’s tattered mouth.
-The captain had not still been alive; it was The Kazatrapp all along.
-I questioned myself on what it would want with me; but the only thing I could think was that it wanted me dead.
-It slowly moved towards me, grabbed me by the head and showed me it’s sharp, yellow teeth.
-Then, in a voice too dark to be human, it whispered “Mine”.
+I stared at it and felt as if I was staring death in the eye.
+I’d never been so scared in my life.
+Its jaw jutted outwards, and the same voice that sang the song I’d heard came out of its tattered mouth.
+The captain had not still been alive.
+It was The Kazatrapp all along.
+I questioned myself on what it would want with me, but the only thing I could think was that it wanted me dead.
+It slowly moved towards me, grabbed me by the head and showed me it’s sharp yellow teeth.
+Then, in a voice too dark to be human, it whispered, “Mine.”

 Credit: Jacob Newell